Glossary

 Hardness is a measure of the resistance of a steel to indentation and is related to the maximum strength of the steel.

-When steel undergoes heat treatment, its properties are altereted after being subjected to a series of temperature changes.
+When steel undergoes heat treatment, its properties are altered after being subjected to a series of temperature changes.
 The steel is heated and then cooled where necessary to provide changes in its structural form and its hardness, strength or ductility may all be increased through these changes.
 The time spent at each temperature and the rates of cooling have significant impact on the effect of the treatment.

 High speed steel refers to a range of metal-cutting tool steels that retain their hardness at red heat.
 Key properties include high working hardness, wear resistance and toughness, good compressive strength and an ability to perform at temperatures up to 5000C without losing hardness.
 The main use of high-speed steels is for the manufacture of cutting tools such as drills, milling cutters, gear cutters, saw blades etc.